CapRateCoder/CAA-Data-Mapper/USER_GUIDE_API_KEYS.md

 ## Alternative: Using Without AI

-You can still use the RESO Data Harmonizer without an API key!
+You can still use the CAA Data Field Mapper without an API key!
 The app includes:

 - **Exact matching**: Automatically finds fields that match RESO names exactly
 - **Fuzzy matching**: Intelligently suggests matches for similar field names